apache/datafusion-site/_posts/2024-11-20-datafusion-comet-0.4.0.md

 #### Complex Type support

-Adding support for complex types is a significant focus in Comet.
-This release has the following improvements:
+This release has the following improvements to complex type support:

 - Implemented `ArrayAppend` and `GetArrayStructFields`.
 - Implemented native cast between structs